 In a world where both data volumes and risks are increasing every minute, organisations must use every resource at their disposal to identify risk and fight crime.
 Open Source Intelligence (OSINT) allows businesses to use publicly available data to understand and minimise risk.

-With the value of OSINT on the rise, we’re bringing together investigators, intelligence professionals, compliance and financial crime fighters to explore the future of OSINT investigations.
-We’ll be discussing how Open Source Intelligence is evolving, best practices for its use in every sector and how new technologies can support investigators in overcoming common OSINT challenges.
+With the value of OSINT on the rise, we brought together investigators, intelligence professionals, compliance and financial crime fighters to explore the future of OSINT investigations.
+We cover how Open Source Intelligence is evolving, best practices for its use in every sector and how new technologies can support investigators in overcoming common OSINT challenges.